ObsidianLabs/eos-studio-docs/source/getting-started/desktop.rst

   a binary format EOSIO uses to run smart contracts.

 EOS Studio Desktop uses `Docker <https://www.docker.com>`_ to install and run the above tools.
-With dockerized EOSIO and EOSIO.CDT, 可以提供xxx等好处。 If you don't have Docker yet, the welcome page will guide you to install it.
+With dockerized EOSIO and EOSIO.CDT, it's easier to work accross differenct operating systems.
+If you don't have Docker yet, the welcome page will guide you to install it.